 And when I sit at the computer to work on a new story, having read a lot of books, and having played with a lot of toys serves me equally well.

-So, maybe books and toys have a stronger correlation than some might think.
+So, maybe there’s a stronger correlation between books and toys than some might think!